-- 1.1 This report proposes a Treasury Management and Investment Strategy for 2016/17.
-It does so in the context of the legal framework and the current economic outlook. - 1.2 The investment strategy for 2016/2017 aims to reduce risk by - Limiting the maximum investment period to twelve months - Applying a maximum investment limit of £7m or lower for counter-parties (except the council's own bankers £10m) - Investing in a range of UK financial institutions with a minimum of an adequate credit rating or equivalent and in Money Market Funds. - And in additional instruments such as Certificates of Deposit. - 1.3 The borrowing strategy for 2016/2017 aims to - Borrow long-term to support the capital programme - At the most advantageous time - With the most appropriate form of loan, normally annuity - To borrow for shorter periods if cash flow requires or to defer long term borrowing for a period - To consider debt rescheduling. - 1.4 It proposes that for the calculation of the Minimum Revenue Provision the annuity method should be the preferred option. - 1.5 The report also describes the new shared service arrangements for the treasury management function from 1 April 2016; and proposes a review of the use of paid advisers.
+- 1.1 This report proposes a Treasury Management and Investment Strategy for 2017/18.
+It does so in the context of the legal framework and the current economic outlook. - 1.2 The investment strategy for 2017/2018 aims to reduce risk by - Limiting the maximum investment period to twelve months - Applying a maximum investment limit of £5m or lower for counter-parties (except the council's own bankers £10m) - Investing in a range of UK financial institutions with a minimum of an adequate credit rating or equivalent and in Money Market Funds. - And in additional instruments such as Certificates of Deposit.

+1.3 The borrowing strategy for 2017/2018 aims to

+- Borrow long-term to support the capital programme - At the most advantageous time - With the most appropriate form of loan, normally annuity - To borrow for shorter periods if cash flow requires or to defer long term borrowing for a period - To consider debt rescheduling. - To use leasing for the purchase of vehicles where appropriate - 1.4 It proposes a change in the method of calculation of the Minimum Revenue Provision for schemes before 2008 to the straight line method over 50 years.